 Suddenly you’re starting to get calls about your website being ‘not secure’?

 I had a number of people contact me in the previous week with this question so I thought I’d put together a quick post to clear things up so you understand what’s going on if you start getting calls from customers worried about your website being ‘Not Secure’.
 If you’re after further information please don’t hesitate to contact us.
+Having a secure website is part of our website tips and should be part of any business website design package.

-In a nutshell some of the major browsers e.g. Google Chrome have decided in recent updates to make it more obvious to users they are visiting a non-secure webpage.
+In a nutshell some of the major browsers e.g. Google Chrome have decided in recent updates to make it more obvious to users they are visiting a non-secure web page.
 These are being rolled out currently and will not have hit all users yet but I just wanted to get out in front of this as I’ve already received a number of calls.

 Up until the recent updates, HTTP websites displayed as a little info symbol as you see below.